Lifestyle & Management

 Diabetes Education and Self-Management

-Medicare pays for a visit with a diabetes educator once every year.
+If you have diabetes, Medicare pays for a visit with a diabetes educator once every year.
 Ask your healthcare provider to give you a referral.
-The educator will teach you how manage your diabetes and will work with you to develop a self-management program.
+The educator will teach you how to manage your blood glucose and will work with you to develop a self-management program.

 If you need help, your family or other caregivers should also receive training and become involved in your diabetes self-management.
-Caregivers may need to take over the self-management program if an older person with diabetes begins to have mental difficulties or becomes significantly disabled.
+Caregivers may need to take over the self-management program if a person with diabetes becomes significantly disabled.

 Very High Blood Glucose

 This is an uncommon but serious complication of diabetes that occurs most often in older adults.
 A spike in glucose can be caused by a sudden illness, particularly an infection, or certain medications.
 Watch out for these symptoms: